-The ability to communicate is one of the most important skills a teacher can possess.
+The ability of communication is one of the most important skills a teacher can possess.
 It is a vital component to the smooth running of a class, workplace, or business.
-Once this skill is mastered, you can rest assured that you will be on the road to success in your desired position, field, or industry.
+Once this skill is mastered, you will be on the road to success in your desired position, field, or industry.

 As an instructor, the way in which you communicate with each individual or group of individuals will differ greatly.
-It is important to arm yourself with a number of techniques to ensure you are communicating effectively to suit the needs of each individual or group.
+It is important to arm yourself with a number of techniques.
+This ensures you are communicating effectively to suit the needs of each individual or group.
 This piece will focus on the communication between the swimming instructor and the following groups:

 - Children and parent / care giver groups.